A few months ago, my WSUS server stopped working.

 Then go to ‘Options‘->’Server Cleanup Wizard‘ and set only ‘Unneeded update files‘

 After this ‘brutal’ procedure, I freed about 50% and I kicked my server back to life.

-Up to today, I repeat this process in order to keep the content folder under control.
+Up to today, I have repeated this process in order to keep the content folder under control.